Navigation

 303-558-0875

 When it originally debuted in the DTC in 2019, Le French was mostly a classic French bistro with a few hints at its founder's Senegalese heritage.
-Recently, though, owner Aminata Dia has leaned into showcasing that part of her background, making for a menu that is filled with unexpected, refreshing touches.
-Available both in the Tech Center and at the newer, much larger outpost in the 9+CO development, brunch highlights include Brie with baobab-stone fruit preserves, a Senegalese fried chicken sandwich with lemon-onion yassa sauce, beef bourguignon poutine and a variety of sweet and savory crepes.
+Since opening a second location in the 9+CO development in 2023, though, owner Aminata Dia has leaned into showcasing that part of her background, making for a menu that is filled with unexpected, refreshing touches.
+Available both locations, brunch highlights include Brie with baobab-stone fruit preserves, a Senegalese fried chicken sandwich with lemon-onion yassa sauce, beef bourguignon poutine and a variety of sweet and savory crepes.

 click to enlarge